-The Board has noted the implication of provisions in the UK Corporate Governance Code that non-executive directors who have served for more than nine years should be presumed not to be independent.
+The Board has noted the implication of the provisions in the UK Corporate Governance Code that non-executive directors who have served for more than nine years should be presumed not to be independent.
 The AIC does not believe that this presumption is appropriate for investment companies and therefore does not recommend that long-serving directors be prevented from forming part of the independent majority of an investment trust board.
-Accordingly, the Board considers that the independence of Jim Pettigrew and Sir Nigel Wicks, who have served on the Board over nine years, is not compromised by their length of service, but to the contrary, is strengthened by their experience.
+Accordingly the Board considers that the independence of Sir Nigel Wicks, who has served on the Board over nine years, is not compromised by his length of service, but to the contrary, is strengthened by his experience.